Blue Chip Electronics: 1987–1990: Breakup with Hyundai and acquisition

 The company established a subsidiary for international business, Blue Chip International, in 1988.
 By 1989, the company had grown to 30 employees, including John and Rosita Rossi, and its international subsidiary had offices in Hong Kong, Paris, and Amsterdam.
 Rossi blamed Blue Chip's business difficulties on dealings with thematically inappropriate retailers such as Service Merchandise and camera stores, and sought to add computer configurations available only to specialist retailers.
 The company released the Blue Chip 286 and Blue Chip 386, each of which features a 1.2 MB 5.25 floppy drive and a 40 MB hard drive.
 The 386 was their most expensive product to date, at US$3,199 in its base configuration, while the base configuration for the 286 was US$1,299.
-The 386 features a 80386 processor and 1 MB of base memory, expandable to 16 MB, while the latter features an 80286 and 512 KB of RAM (expandable up to 1 MB).
+The 386 features an 80386 processor and 1 MB of base memory, expandable to 16 MB, while the latter features an 80286 and 512 KB of RAM (expandable up to 1 MB).
 Blue Chip also released a compact laser printer, for US$2,499.

 In January 1989, Capewood Limited, a holding company based in Hong Kong, expressed interest in acquiring Blue Chip Electronics and its International subsidiary for an undisclosed sum.
 Rossi stated that Capewood intended to continue to market Blue Chip's products while expanding its product lines into the 1990s.
 The deal was completed in November 1989, with Capewood acquiring 100 percent of the company.
 Rossi did not join the new board of directors, having pursued "other interests".
 The company was by this point down to 20 employees.
 Capewood apparently struggled with the Blue Chip name in 1990, with allegations of the company delivering faulty machines and generating bad debt among dealers.
 At least one dealer, Crown Computers, took legal action against Blue Chip that year.
-The Blue Chip trademark was declared abandoned in 1995.
+Blue Chip disappeared from the market in 1992, and the Blue Chip trademark was declared abandoned in 1995.
+According to author Richard M. Steers, the company's computers "came and went before most customers even noticed them".